 Stoners across the state rejoiced most likely from the comfort of their couches when Colorado became the country’s first state to legalize recreational marijuana.
 And when dispensaries started popping up all across Denver, potheads were both elated and inspired.

 To escape the omnipresent stereotype of being a lazy burnout, cannabis connoisseurs were now motivated to get a job; and where else would they look for employment than at a marijuana dispensary?

-According to the Denver’s Marijuana Industry Group, marijuana legalization brought around 2,000 jobs to the state.
+According to the Denver’s Marijuana Industry Group, marijuana legalization brought around 2,000 jobs to the state after the program was up and running.
 That brings the total count for marijuana-related employment in Colorado up to about 10,000.